UTDallasEPICS/The-Lab-Makerspace-Scheduling/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Functional Requirements
+The calendar page has a calendar view with all of events that will be happening that month, along with the start time.
+The user can click on a specific event to get more information about the event.
+This calendar can also be switched to weekly view, or a list of all events scheduled.<br>
+The Event Details page has specific information about a event including event name, description, start and end time, exclusivety, and location.
+At the bottom of this page is a RSVP button to register for events.<br>
+When the RSVP button is clicked, the user is asked to scan their fob id on a reader.
+This reader take the member id and send it to be validated.<br>
+If the validation is successful, the RSVP goes through.<br>

 ## Getting Started
 Clone the repository. <br>
 Run npm install to download all the necessary packages and dependencies. <br>